Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 Is closed-cell foam worth the higher cost?

-Does spray foam insulation prevent mold?
+Does spray foam insulation help prevent mold?

 Which foam is better for soundproofing?

-What’s the R-value of each type?
+What is the R-value of each type?

 Skip to content